Clymenia (ammonite)

 Clymenia is a genus in the ammonoid order Clymeniida, restricted to the Upper Devonian, characterized as with all clymeniids by a dorsal siphuncle that runs along the inside of the whorls, unusual for ammonoids.

 Clymenia has a closely coiled evolute shell that may be faintly ribbed.
 The dorsum, on the inside of the whorl, is slightly impressed, a result of the outermost whorl slightly enveloping the previous.
 The venter may be rounded or acute.
 The suture is simple, with a broad ventral saddle, broad lateral lobe, a dorso-lateral saddle, and a moderately deep hidden dorsal lobe.
 Septal necks are usually short and do not form a continuous tube.
 The suture and siphuncle are characteristic of the family.

 Clymenia is type genus of the family Clymeniidae.
-Is fossils have been found in Europe and Western Australia.
+Its fossils have been found in Europe and Western Australia.